The Flintstones & WWE: Stone Age SmackDown!

 The Flintstones & WWE: Stone Age SmackDown! is a 2015 American direct-to-video animated film starring The Flintstones.
 It is the second co-production between Warner Bros.
 Animation and WWE Studios following Scooby-Doo!
 WrestleMania Mystery.
 The film features Fred Flintstone, Barney Rubble and the whole Bedrock gang with stone age versions of WWE Superstars and Divas.
 It was released on March 10, 2015, by Warner Home Video.

-It is the first new Flintstones production in over 14 years since The Flintstones: On the Rocks, 55 years after the original 1960s series and also the first Flintstones film without the original creators William Hanna and Joseph Barbera, who both died respectively in 2001 and 2006.
-The film marked the first time the character of Mr. Slate was voiced by someone other than John Stephenson who later died of Alzheimer's disease on May 15, 2015.
+It is the first new Flintstones production in over 13 years since The Rubbles, and the first one without original co-creator Joseph Barbera, who died in 2006.
+The film marked the first time the character of Mr. Slate was voiced by someone other than John Stephenson, who later died of Alzheimer's disease on May 15, 2015.
 This was also Russi Taylor's last film before her death on July 26, 2019.
 The film was directed by Spike Brandt and Tony Cervone.